 Some Things Remain to be Seen

-Will inflation in wage costs mean Disney will hire less workers and guests will see that impact in the parks with fewer Cast Members?
+Will inflation in wage costs mean Disney will hire fewer workers and guests will see that impact in the parks with fewer Cast Members?
 How much of these changes come from Disney just wanting to raise their own prices vs. inflation issues?
 Will inflation lead to higher costs trickling down to guests in more areas or a reduction of certain services that Disney no longer deems to be “worth it”?
 Will inflation lead to more “free” things becoming paid experiences to deal with some of the expenses the company has to deal with?

 Much remains to be seen.
 For now, keep in mind that inflation could result in higher prices for various parts of your trip in 2022 or beyond.
 We’ll continue to look for more news and let you know what we find.
 Stay tuned for more updates!